Accessing the Voicemail System

 - Hear the message again

-- Play message with envelop information (date, caller-ID).
+- Play the message with the envelope information (date, caller ID).

 1